EmmanuelSHYIRAMBERE/TaskforcePro2.0/README.md

 ## About The Project

-TaskforcePro2.0 is a comprehensive wallet management system designed to help users track and manage their finances across multiple accounts.
+`Wallet Web Application` is a comprehensive wallet management system designed to help users track and manage their finances across multiple accounts.
 The application provides features for transaction tracking, budget management, expense categorization, and financial reporting.

 ### Key Features